Academic Activities

 Season Dates: 3rd or 4th weekend in Sept.
 Friday – Sunday

-Weekly Schedule: Arrive at WA by 8 a.m. on Friday morning and returning to WA by 2 p.m. on Sunday afternoon
+Schedule: Arrive at WA by 8 a.m. on Friday morning and returning to WA by 2 p.m. on Sunday afternoon

 Cost: $75.00 covers meals, transportation and a Campout t-shirt.

-Add $25 and receive a Campout hoodie.
+Add $25 to receive a Campout hoodie.

 Participants: Unlimited